Step-by-Step APT Guide for NIRCam and MIRI Coronagraphy of the Beta Pictoris Debris Disk

 Timing SRs

-- In the tree editor, we select an observation from the MIRI coronagraphic observations folder (e.g. "Beta Pic - F2300C/Lyot Roll 1 (Obs 1)").
+- In the tree editor, select an observation from the MIRI coronagraphic observations folder (e.g. "Beta Pic - F2300C/Lyot Roll 1 (Obs 1)").

-- In the Special Requirements box, we click the Add... button and select the Timing → Group/Sequence Observations Link option.
+- In the Special Requirements box, click the Add... button and select the Timing → Group/Sequence Observations Link option.

-- In the pop-up box that appears, we select Obs 1, 2, 3, 4, 5, and 6 from in the Observation list and check the Sequence and Non-interruptible checkboxes.
+- In the pop-up box that appears, select Obs 1, 2, 3, 4, 5, and 6 from in the Observation list and check the Sequence and Non-interruptible checkboxes.

 - Clicking on the OK button, the SR is then displayed in the Special Requirements box in the GUI, where it reads as follows: "Sequence Observations 1, 2, 3, 4, 5, 6, Non-interruptible"

-Likewise, for our NIRCam sequence of observations:
+Likewise, for the NIRCam sequence of observations:

-- We select Obs 7, 8, 9, 10, 11, and 12 from in the Observation list
+- Select Obs 7, 8, 9, 10, 11, and 12 from in the Observation list

 Note that APT will execute the observations in a Sequence Observations ...
 Non-interruptible grouping in the order of increasing observation number.